mrityunjayapv/CTF-Writeups/overthewire/krypton/krptyon2.md

 # MNO
 ```

 The above commands try to create a `encrypt.txt` with `ABC` as data and then encrypts the file.
 Once we have encrypted.
 We can see a new file called `ciphertext` in our temporary directory.
 If we see that contents of the file, we can see that `ABC` is encrypted as `MNO`.
 This is a classic caesar cipher as `A` is pushed by 12 steps to denoted `M` and `B` is pushed 12 steps to be denoted `N`.
 In Alphabets, we know that there is only 26 alphabets, and we have rotated by 12 to get the ciphertext.
 In order to get the original text back we need to rotate `26-12=14` so that we can get the original text.
-This is `ROT14` cipher, we can decrypt it using `tr` as shown below.
+This is `ROT14` cipher, we can decrypt it using `tr` as shown below where `A` should be rotated `O`

 ```bash
 cat /krypton/krypton2/krypton3 | tr 'a-zA-Z' 'o-za-nO-ZA-N'